henrygambles/BBCSoundsHiFiCLI/README.md

 One complication was that BBC Sounds only shows live metadata for users who are logged in so.
 The script will work fine without any credentials - though for totally up-to-date metadata a valid email & password for your BBC account should be set via the `BBC_SOUNDS_EMAIL` & `BBC_SOUNDS_PASSWORD` env vars.

+(Warning - this code is 🗑 - I don't write code like this for work 😄)

 ### Install dependencies

 ```